UPPMAX/linux-command-line-201/docs/sessions/regular_expressions_and_grep/README.md

         <!-- markdownlint-enable MD013 -->

-??? question "Exercise 4.2: Can `grep` show the lines that do not match?"
+??? seealso "Exercise 4.2: Can `grep` show the lines that do not match?"

     Can `grep` show the lines that **do not** match?